DaCHack/SynoVideoGPS/README.md

 How to bring GPS metadata into the PhotoStation database
 -------------
 PhotoStation does not scan videos for GPS metadata.
 Thus, you need to run a manual scan and provide PhotoStation with the results via an API call.
 The SynoVideoGPS script does that job for you.
-- Place script in convenient location on one of your Synology Diskstation Volumes
+- Place files in folder `bin` in `/usr/local/bin` of your Synology Diskstation
-- Run the script from a directory that you want to scan
+- Run the script from the task scheduler as root with the command `/usr/local/bin/SynoVideoGPS.sh /ALBUM/YOU/WANT/TO/SCAN` (without trailing /volumeX/photo)
-- Run the script: `sh SynoVideoGPS.sh [YourDSMUserPassword] [AbsolutePathToAlbumToBeScanned]`
+The script can also be run directly from command line using any user that also has write permissions in PhotoStation.
+To do this, login in as the respective user and pass the user password as a second parameter

 How to show videos with GPS data on map
 -------------